Themelok/yield-vault/README.md

 ---

 ## How It Works Together
 1. **User Flow**:
+    - CLI invokes `initialize` to:
+        - create vault account for user.
+        - create USDC Associated Token Account (ATA) for user.
+        - create and initialize marginfi account for user.
-   - CLI invokes `deposit`: transfers USDC from user to vault.
+   - CLI invokes `deposit`: transfers USDC:
-   - Keeper endpoint (HTTP) may be triggered to deploy funds to preferred lending protocol.
+     - from user to vault ATA;
+     - from vault ATA to Lending Protocol;
+    - CLI invokes `withdraw`: transfers USDC:
+     - from Lending Protocol to vault ATA;
+     - from vault ATA to user;

 2. **Rebalancing Flow**:
+Keeper runs hourly APY tracker to:
    - Tracker runs hourly.
    - Fetches Kamino and Marginfi supply APYs.
    - If a better APY is found: